kffl/nextcloud-webhooks/README.md

 Features:
 - Sending webhook notifications to URLs specified on per-event type basis (10 event types supported as of the current version)
 - Authenticating outgoing POST requests with SHA256 signatures
+- Sending webhook notifications as a Flow action
 - Outgoing requests are sent in a fire-and-forget (`exec(curl &)`) manner in order not to block the thread execution

 ## Requirements